rahulkataria35/Kafka-Python-Docker/README.md

 # Requirement:

+- You will need to install the following to follow the next steps.

 1. Docker
-2. Kafka-python (pip3 install kafka-python)
-3. Python 3.9
+2. Python 3.9

-# How to use
-You will need Docker installed to follow the next steps

-# Using Docker Compose
+3. java > 8

+# Run the command in the directory

+> pip3 install -r requirements.txt

 # first look at the docker-compose.yml file
 - This is a docker-compose file for running ZooKeeper and Kafka using the wurstmeister images.